 No Symptoms in Most People.
-Approximately 80 percent of people (about 4 out of 5) who are infected with West Nile virus will not show any symptoms.
+Approximately 80 percent of people (about 4 out of 5) who are infected with WNV will not show any symptoms.

 Call your doctor or clinic if you have questions.

 WHICH ANIMALS GET WEST NILE VIRUS?